 My experience has shown that people are pretty bummed by their first analysis.
 What they imagined they could do was nothing like what they actually did, so I want to let you know that one analysis can probably lead to a depressive episode.
 However, when they do a second, the sun shines down with affirmations.
 When they do a third, they get pretty amazing results.

-Linked here is a five-page PDF form with form fields to enter information and reflections.
+Linked here opens a five-page PDF form with form fields to enter information and reflections.
 You can simply type your answers onto the screen.

 I listened to myself talk to my daughter; it was so shady.
 Then the next one recorded was flowing.
 Woooohooo! — Erica Martinez

 This has been affecting my sleep.
 I have tossed and turned and talked out loud.
 I am learning about myself.
 I can see strengths and weaknesses.
 Listening is so very important.
 I just can’t wait until I feel more at ease with this. — Pati Meyer

 This was completely life-changing.
 This has made me a better with all the elementary aged children I work with.
 My relationships are entirely different. — Erica Solig

 Prior to this I honestly dreaded hearing my voice on a tape recorder.
 Now I find myself constantly recording, listening, and reflecting on the conversations I have with the children and the conversations they have with each other.
 I also tally the enriching conversations I have with the children in my class; it’s a great strategy.
 I wish this were a requirement for all teachers.
 I am having more and more engaging conversations at work with my co-workers, children, and parents, and it spilled over into my social life with my partner, family, and friends.
 I have never experienced something that had such an impact on me in such a short time. — Whitney Cook